Updated September 22, 2020

-Any reopening of fitness centers will include extensive social distancing and enhanced cleaning in the initial phase.
+The reopening of fitness centers has included extensive social distancing and enhanced cleaning in the initial phase.
 International and national guidelines currently recommend people stay at least six feet—or roughly two meters—away from each other in public.
-Nevertheless, reopening businesses will need to go further.
-Clubs will need to outline new cleaning protocols and ensure adequate staffing and supplies to execute these plans.
+Nevertheless, reopening businesses have and will continue to take it a step further.
+Clubs need to outline new and evolving cleaning protocols and ensure adequate staffing and supplies to execute these plans.

-With any plan, it is essential that the decision to reopen complies with the most up-to-date information from national, regional, state, and local authorities with regards to a reopening timetable and any restrictions you must put in place upon reopening.
+With any plan, it is essential that decisions regarding safety protocols are in compliance with the most up-to-date information from national, regional, state, and local authorities with regards to set phases and a timetable and any restrictions that must be put in place at any given time.

-Here are questions to consider as you begin planning how—and when—to open your club.
+Here are questions to consider as you continue to navigate plans on how—and when—to implement, evaluate, and adapt safety protocols in your club.
 We've broken down the questions into four categories:

 - Cleaning and Sanitation,